Can You Paint Vinyl?

 Use Quality Paint

 In the same vein as the colors you choose you’ll want to ensure you are using the best product to paint vinyl.
 It’s important to understand that best doesn’t always mean expensive though.
 A personal favorite of ours is Benjamin Moore’s Revive.
 Why?
-Revive is specifically designed to adhere to vinyl and give you a smooth, lasting finish.
+Revive is specifically designed to adhere to vinyl and give a smooth, lasting finish.
 Vinyl safe paint will have limited color selections as we discussed above however, it will also feature all of the additives necessary for a lasting paint job.

 Seek Professional Help